NNPDF/nnpdf/README.md

 implemented in the function `symmetriseErrors` provided in buildmaster_utils.

 **Be careful** with signs when using this function.
-The function expects all signs to be present in it's arguments.
+The function expects all signs to be present in its arguments.
 So when symmetrising an error that appears as above you should call

 ```